paulbogdy/EPFL/DH-415(Ethics-And-Law-Of-AI)/README.md

 * What ethics is not: A set of laws
 * Ethics summerized: Consider all the agents involved in your action
 * Utilitarism has a great reasoning in ethics.
 Other motivations should be well argumented
+* Values are at different levels:
+    * Personal
+    * Organisation values
+    * Societal values

 ### Translating Values into Design Requirements